sap-linuxlab/community.sap_operations/roles/sap_control/README.md

 `ACTION`: The operation to perform.
 - Process-level: `start`, `stop`, `restart`
 - System-level (asynchronous): `startsystem`, `stopsystem`, `restartsystem`, `updatesystem`
-> `system` functions leave everything to `sapcontrol` and check in asynchronous mode if it is completed.

 `SCOPE`: The instances the action applies to.
 - `all`: Applies to all detected instances of the target type.